makrai/notes/clark2003-electra-pretrain-encoder-discrim.md

     * question paraphrase (QQP)
     * textual similarity (STS)
     * sentiment (SST)
     * linguistic acceptability (CoLA).
-See Appendix C for more details on the
+See Appendix C for more details
   * metrics are Spearman correlation for STS, Matthews correlation for CoLA, and accuracy for the other GLUE tasks;
     * we generally report the average score over all tasks